 The idea of testlet-based adaptive testing is closely related to the older format of multistage testing (Lord, 1980).
 In multistage testing, examinees proceed through a sequence of subtests, moving to a more difficult subtest if they do well but to an easier one if their previous performances are low.
 Though the earlier literature discussed a paper-and-pencil version of this format with nonstatistical scoring of the ability of the examinees after each subtest, the advent of computers in testing practice has made an implementation with statistical estimation of ability after each subtest possible.
-Adema (1990) and van der Linden & Adema (1998) offer 0-1 integer programming models for the design of multistage testing systems based on the maximum-information criterion that allow for a large variety of constraints into multistage testing systems has rekindled the interest in this testing format (Luecht & Nungester, 1998; Zenisky, Hambleton & Luecht, this volume, chap.
+Adema (1990) and van der Linden & Adema (1998) offer 0-1 integer programming models for the design of multistage testing systems based on the maximum-information criterion that allow for a large variety of constraints on the composition of the subtests.
+The possibility to include such constraints into multistage testing systems has rekindled the interest in this testing format (Luecht & Nungester, 1998; Zenisky, Hambleton & Luecht, this volume, chap.
 18).
 For a review of a testing program designed around a multistage testing format, see Melican, Breithaupt, and Zhang (this volume, chap.
 9).